natalieagus/50005/docs/OS/11-filesystem.md

 4. The <span style="color:#f77729;"><b>File Control Block</b></span> (per file, also known as <span style="color:#f77729;"><b>inode</b></span> in UNIX): contains file attributes, has a unique id, and is associated with directory entry.

-_Side note about partition vs volume: _
+{:.note-title}
+> Partition vs Volume
+>
+>
+> Partition is not the same as volume:

-- Partition is always created on a single physical disk, however a volume can span multiple disks and have many partitions.
+> - Partition is always created on a single physical disk, however a volume can span multiple disks and have many partitions.
-- Partitions only identified by numbers, but volumes have names.
+> - Partitions only identified by numbers, but volumes have names.
-- Finally, partitions are more suitable for individual devices, while volumes (especially logical volumes) are more flexible and suited for network attached storage.
+> - Finally, partitions are more suitable for individual devices, while volumes (especially logical volumes) are more flexible and suited for network attached storage.

-<span style="color:#f77729;"><b>Example</b></span> on how user interacts with the logical file system to create a file (simplified):
+Example on how user interacts with the logical file system to create a file (simplified):

 1. An application program calls the <span style="color:#f77729;"><b>logical</b></span> file system to <span style="color:#f77729;"><b>create</b></span> a file, e.g: by right click >> create.
 2. The <span style="color:#f77729;"><b>logical</b></span> file system traverse the directory, and check the _requested_ location.